Invitation to the Castle

 Invitation to the Castle (L'Invitation au château) is a 1947 satirical play by the French playwright Jean Anouilh.
 It was adapted in 1950 by Christopher Fry as Ring Round the Moon.
-The play concerns twins, a cold, manipulative playboy Hugo, and his sensitive brother Frédéric.
+The play concerns twins, a cold, manipulative playboy Horace, and his sensitive brother Frédéric.
 Frédéric is madly in love with Diana, the spoiled daughter of a self-made millionaire.
-She herself wants Hugo, as his impenetrability teases her.
-To show to Frédéric that Diana is not worth his attentions, Hugo invites to a ball Isabelle, a lower-class dancer, whom he Pygmalion-like transforms into an aristocratic beauty.
+She herself wants Horace, as his impenetrability teases her.
+To show to Frédéric that Diana is not worth his attentions, Horace invites to a ball Isabelle, a lower-class dancer, whom he Pygmalion-like transforms into an aristocratic beauty.